terraform-ibm-modules/terraform-ibm-cos/examples/existing-resources/README.md

 # Create Cloud Object Storage instance and a bucket

-An end-to-end example that will create the following infrastructure:
+This example creates the following infrastructure:
 - A new resource group, if one is not passed in.
 - A Key Protect instance, key ring, and key in a resource group and region.
 - An IAM access policy to allow Cloud Object Storage to access Key Protect for the encryption key.